katahiromz/WinHier/README.txt

     - Add "Blink" item to the context menu.
 - 2019.XX.YY ver.2.0
     - Add "Restore maximized/minimized" item to the context menu.
+    - Add "Bring to top" item to the context menu.
     - Support WM_SETTINGCHANGE message.

 ## Contact Us